-Certain subjects–for example, Tax Efficient Charitable Donation and Investment Strategy–will always be unappealing to certain people.
-They may be discouraged from continuing with their E-Learning courses, as they could feel nervous, or even worry that they’re not smart enough.
+Certain subjects will always be unappealing to certain people.
+Not everybody feels comfortable around numbers or theory.
+Learners may be discouraged from continuing with their eLearning courses, as they could feel nervous, or even worry that they’re not smart enough.

 This is a fact that is recognized by all kinds of businesses that offer types of eLearning.
 These companies can use eLearning methods like articles, forums, and answering questions, they use eLearning as a way to advise their clients, to educate their clients.
 Infographics are a great type of content for doing this.

 Students embarking on eLearning will gain a much better grasp of the subject when it’s presented in understandable terms with clear diagrams and visuals to guide their understanding.